-Pursuant to the Pennsylvania Right-to-Know Act, Act 3 of 2008 (65 P.S. §67.101 et seq.) ("the Act"), public records of the Pennsylvania Higher Education Assistance Agency, also conducting operations as American Education Services and FedLoan Servicing ("PHEAA"), are generally available for copy and/or review to legal residents of the United States.
-The following outlines basic procedures for making a request for information.
+Pursuant to the Pennsylvania Right-to-Know Law, Act 3 of 2008 (65 P.S. §67.101 et seq.) ("the Act"), public records of the Pennsylvania Higher Education Assistance Agency, also conducting operations as American Education Services and FedLoan Servicing (collectively, "PHEAA"), are generally available to legal residents of the United States for inspection or copying.
+The following outlines basic procedures for making a request for public records.

 Note: Records related to an individual student/borrower's account (for example, promissory notes, loan histories, etc.) are not "public records" subject to the Act.
 Likewise, inquiries regarding the status of a student/borrower's grant and/or loan are not proper under the Act.
 Please direct all individual student/borrower inquiries to the appropriate departments within PHEAA.
 PHEAA will not respond to any request made under the Act for an individual's student/borrower account information, status update, or the like.

-A request for information may be either oral or in writing.
-If a requester wishes to pursue the rights and remedies afforded under the Right-to-Know law, however, then the request must be in writing.
+A request for public records may be either oral or in writing.
+If a requester wishes to pursue the rights and remedies afforded under the Act, however, then the request must be in writing.

 |By U.S. Mail:||PHEAA

 Nathan Hench, Right to Know Official

 Harrisburg, PA 17102-1444

 All written requests must include the date submitted, the location (city, township, etc.) of the requester, and a name and address to where the response and additional correspondence should be sent.
 The request should also indicate whether the requester seeks copies of the requested documents or wishes to simply review the documents at PHEAA.